FxScouts review services independently to help you make informed decisions.

 The FSCA ensures the cooperation of regulated entities and has the power to impose compensation orders, unlimited penalties and cost orders for those who do not comply.
 These orders are adhered to as though they are a judgment from South Africa’s Supreme Court, and are a matter of public record.

-A customer complaints service is effective in fielding complaints, plus a separate self-policing appeals board which any aggrieved entity can approach should they feel like they might have been aggrieved by either the regulator or any of its executive officers.
+A customer complaints service is effective in fielding complaints, and a separate self-policing appeals board is available for any aggrieved entity to approach if they feel they may have been aggrieved by either the regulator or any of its executive officers.

 Do South Africans have to trade with FSCA-regulated brokers?